-Question type: Text A/B Test and Image A/B Test
+Question Types: Text A/B Test and Image A/B Test

 An A/B Test is a common and effective practice to randomly present different versions of your survey to learn more about how these changes ultimately affected responses.
 You can test whether the modification of a variable, such as text or image, will significantly impact the results.